mchanphilly/vscode-bsv/README.md

 ### Future Features

 I'm unlikely to add new features until I find employment, and only then if I'm working in Bluespec.
+Here are some ideas for future features, written in more detail in the [TODO](/TODO.md).

 Currently, there isn't much other than syntax highlighting.
-In terms of the future, VS Code provides a significant number of [contribution points](https://code.visualstudio.com/api/references/contribution-points) that allow an extension developer to tremendously boost the productivity of their users.
+In terms of the possibilities, VS Code provides a significant number of [contribution points](https://code.visualstudio.com/api/references/contribution-points) that allow an extension developer to significantly boost the productivity of their users.

 #### Snippets

 Yes!
 We're missing many snippets beyond `for` and `if`.
-Send me snippets you want that aren't already in the [Snippets section of the TODO](./TODO.md/).
+Send me snippets you want that aren't already in the Snippets section of the [TODO](./TODO.md/).

 #### Language Server